LearnersGuild/idm/README.md

     AWS_SECRET_ACCESS_KEY=<YOUR_AWS_SECRET_ACCESS_KEY>
     ```

-12. Run the setup tasks:
+12. Run the setup tasks.
+The installation command will take about a minute and generate about 200 warnings about the replacement of bundled versions.
+This is normal.

     ```bash
     npm install